What’s the first thing most marketers think of when hearing the term SEO? Keywords, of course!

 In this case, it returned more than 691,000 of them!

 From here on, I can slice and dice this data to identify topics and phrases I should incorporate into my strategy.

 I can uncover the most common keyword patterns and associated phrases.

 I can fine-tune the industry too, and analyze keywords that relate to its specific aspect.

 That is just the start, really.

 Want to see this feature in action?
-Book a demo right now, and one of my colleagues will walk you through it in detail.
+Book a demo, and one of my colleagues will walk you through it in detail.

-Go back to the Topic Explorer.
-This time, however, use the Keyword tab and type in your topic.
-Select the Semantic Match option.
+Go back to Topic Explorer.
+This time, however, use the keyword tab and type in your target keyword.
+Select the Intelligent Match option.

 What’s more, some of these phrases do not include words like “apartment” at all.